Вы читаете английскую версию этой статьи, так как пока нет перевода на данный язык. Помогите нам перевести эту статью!

 For example, let's go to Netmarketshare.
 You can see that Opera is listed as having small but visible usage figures, so we should add it to our support chart too as grade C.

 A much more accurate source of data, if you can get it, comes from an analytics app like Google Analytics.
-This is an application that will give you accurate stats on exactly what browsers people are using to browser your site.
+This is an application that will give you accurate stats on exactly what browsers people are using to browse your site.
 Of course, this relies on you already having a site to use it on, so it isn't much good for completely new sites.

 But an analytics history can be useful for finding support stats to influence say a new version of a company's site, or new features you are adding to an existing site.
 If you have these available, they are far more accurate than global browser stats like those mentioned above.